 To clarify any confusion: Pay-per-click advertising cannot be used to replace SEO.
 The moment you stop funding a PPC campaign, your advertising will stop, and your leads will dry up.

 However, SEO continues to improve over time.
 It works 24/7, long after you’ve paid initial campaign costs.
 Therefore, You should always handle your SEO strategy first, before turning to PPC.

 Ideally, your roofer marketing incorporates both organic and paid strategies.

 Search ads are strategically placed online advertisements that display above search results from online search engines.
 Advertisers typically bid on keywords, so their ads show up when users are looking for exactly the kinds of products or services they sell.

 For example, if an individual is searching for “emergency roofing contractors Wicker Park,” your Wicker Park roofing company’s ad may show up at the top of search results.
 Take a look at some roofing advertising examples.

 Just as they sound, call ads or call-only ads are designed to increase the number of phone calls roofing contractors receive.
 These ads only appear on devices that make phone calls.

-Call ads are especially ideal for roofers because consumers typically want the chance to speak with a roofing professional as soon as possible.
+Call ads are especially ideal for commercial roofing contractor marketing because commercial consumers typically want the chance to speak with a roofing professional as soon as possible.
 Because of this, they work especially well with local SEO searches, as local consumers may have urgent roofing needs with which you can help.

-Remarketing, also known as retargeting, is a common form of advertising in which marketers display ads to users who have already visited their website, but have not taken any action.
+Remarketing, also known as retargeting, is a common form of online advertising for roofers in which marketers display ads to users who have already visited their website, but have not taken any action.
 It’s an effective strategy to target people who have shown an interest in your roofing company.